murphycj/AGFusion/README.md

 ### Plotting wild-type protein

-You can plot the wild-type proteins for each genewith --WT flag.
+You can additionally plot the wild-type proteins for each gene with --WT flag.

 ```
 agfusion \